What is Your Gem Personality? The Answer Can Make You A Better Writer!

 Johnson says, “You have all four Gem characteristics in you.
 Some people have a lot of two Gems and very little of the others.
 Others have quite a bit of each one in them, but they lead and communicate in one primary Gem most of the time.”

-Becoming aware of the different Gems (think of them as personality types if this sounds a bit too New Age to you) and using them in your life will open all kinds of doors for you.
+Think of different Gems as of personality types.
+By knowing them and using the information properly, you can unlock all kinds of doors.
 You’ll be able to make connections with other people and understand their needs faster.

 By applying the different Gem types, you can even impress your clients by communicating with them exactly like they communicate with you.
 Once you know their Gem type, you’ll know how they think and what type of information they need to make a decision – like hiring you.